Which city is cheaper, Bordeaux or Marseille?

 Marseille and Bordeaux are both good destinations for backpackers.

-Plenty of backpackers visit Marseille.
+It's common for backpackers to visit Marseille.
 It has a decent number of hostels for a city of its size.

-Bordeaux is popular with backpackers and budget travelers.
+Bordeaux is a good city to visit for backpackers.
 There are a handful of hostels and a diversity of activities that backpackers can enjoy.

-Both Marseille and Bordeaux are popular destinations for students.
+Both Marseille and Bordeaux are very good destinations for students.

 Marseille is a great city to visit as a student.
 It attracts international students because of its rich culture, unique atmosphere, and lively bar scene.